Lifestyle & Wellness

 • Men: 200–300 mg daily

-While CoQ10 is available in two forms—Ubiquinone and Ubiquinol—the latter is more bioavailable and may be absorbed more efficiently by the body.
+CoQ10 is available in two forms, Ubiquinone and Ubiquinol.
+Ubiquinol is more bioavailable and may be absorbed more efficiently by the body.
+When choosing a CoQ10 supplement, look for a product that contains Ubiquinol and one that has been thoroughly tested by the appropriate authorities.

 As research continues to explore CoQ10’s potential, the evidence so far supports its use as a safe and promising supplement for improving both egg and sperm health.
 For couples navigating fertility treatments or preparing for IVF, adding CoQ10 to your regimen may help enhance outcomes, especially when age or oxidative stress are concerns.

-At Atlantic Reproductive Medicine, we stay at the forefront of integrative fertility solutions—helping you explore all options, including evidence-based supplementation.
+At Atlantic Fertility, we stay at the forefront of integrative fertility solutions, helping you explore all options, including evidence-based supplementation.
 If you’re considering CoQ10 for fertility, reach out to our team to learn more and create a plan that’s right for you.

-A: Yes, CoQ10 is generally safe and often recommended by fertility specialists to support egg quality during IVF cycles.
+Yes, CoQ10 is generally safe and often recommended by fertility specialists to support the quality of eggs during IVF cycles.

 Reach out.
 Learn more.